accso/java9-jigsaw-depvis/README.md

 - [ ] Adding a GraphViz legend seems only possible with `rankdir=LR`.
 This settings then flips the whole graph (as it cannot be done in a subgraph only).
 Any way to get around this?
 - [ ] Write the package name(s) to an exports-to edge
 - [ ] Layouting: Any text added as label to an edge should be visualized "closely"
+- [ ] Open Modules as new module type
-- [ ] Update to newest JDK9 beta (b134 as the time of writing)
+- [ ] usage of "opens" in module-info

 ### Latest changes
-#### Migration to b136
+#### Migration to b144
-Some CLI options changed:
--modulesourcepath  -->  --module-source-path
--addmods           -->  --add-modules
--mp                -->  --module-path
-- [ ] The keyword  "requires public" in the module-info is now "requires transitive".
+- "requires public" in the module-info is now "requires transitive".

 ### Related projects
 Jigsaw examples, see https://github.com/accso/java9-jigsaw-examples : Java 9 Jigsaw modules example suite